Husein Cumber: Philanthropy

+In 2022, Cumber and his wife donated $1.825 million to the Duke University Sanford School of Public Policy, to fund a Professorship focused on national security.

 In 2007, Cumber donated $291,000 to his alma mater, Marjory Stoneman Douglas High School located in Parkland, Florida, to construct a football stadium on the campus in his parents' name.
 Stoneman Douglas opened its doors in 1990 without a football stadium.
 Until the completion of Cumber Stadium in the fall of 2007, the football team, the Eagles, played all "home" games at nearby Coral Springs High School.

 Personal life

 Cumber and his wife LeAnna have two children and reside in Jacksonville, Florida.